HADatAc/rep/README.md

 # rep
-Front-end Semantic Repository in Support of SIR, SEM, SVR and STD
+Front-end Semantic Repository in Support of SIR, SEM, SVR and STD applications

 # technical description